camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/06-history.html.md

 }
 ```

-If the history level is enabled the method
+If the history level is enabled, the method

 ```java
 boolean isHistoryEventProduced(HistoryEventType eventType, Object entity)
 ```

-is called for every history event to determine if the event should be saved to history.
+is called for every history event to determine if the event should be saved to the history.
 The event types used in the
 engine can be found in `org.camunda.bpm.engine.impl.history.event.HistoryEventTypes` (see [java docs][1]).

-The second argument is the entity for which the event is triggered, e.g. a process instance, activity
+The second argument is the entity for which the event is triggered, e.g., a process instance, activity
 instance or variable instance.
 If the `entity` is null the engine tests if the history level in general
 handles such history events.
-When the method returns `false` in this case, the engine will not generated
+If the method returns `false` in this case, the engine will not generate
 any history events of this type again.
-This means if your history level wants to generate the history
+This means that if your history level only wants to generate the history
-event only for some instances of an event it must still return `true` if `entity` is `null`.
+event for some instances of an event it must still return `true` if `entity` is `null`.

 Please have a look at this [complete example][2] to get a better overview.